Preference-based Online Learning with Dueling Bandits: A Survey

-It is also worth mentioning that the notion of optimality of an arm is far less obvious in the preference-based setting than it is in the value-based (numerical) setting.
-In the latter, the optimal arm is simply the one with the highest expected reward---more generally, the expected reward induces a natural total order on the set of actions $\cA$.
+The notion of optimality of an arm is far less obvious in the preference-based setting than it is in the value-based (numerical) setting.
+In the latter, the optimal arm is (usually) simply the one with the highest expected reward---more generally, the expected reward induces a natural total order on the set of arms $\cA$.
 In the preference-based case, the connection between the pairwise preferences $\bQ$ and the order induced by this relation on $\cA$ is less trivial; in particular, the latter may contain preferential cycles.
-We shall postpone a more detailed discussion of these issues to subsequent sections, and for the time being simply assume the existence of an arm $a_{i^{*}}$ that is considered optimal.
+In the following, we provide an overview of different notions of (sub-)optimality of arms and the related learning tasks.